aus10powell/Automated-Health-Responses/README.md

 ### Notes about the dataset

-* Threads may have more than their share of topics of a sexual nature.
-Could easily be assumed because of the anonymity of reddit.
+*Warning:* Data from this forum may have more than its share of topics of a sexual nature.
+(Could easily be assumed because of the anonymity of reddit.)

 ### Data Journal
 * Week of June 1: